giacinti/quicksbi/README.md

 # quicksbi

-Quicksbi is not Quick** nor Grisbi
+Quicksbi is not Qu*cken nor Gr*sb*

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 FPhilippe Giacinti

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.